Clint Eastwood: Real estate interests

-While serving in the US Army at nearby Fort Ord Eastwood developed an interest in Carmel area real estate.
+While serving in the US Army at nearby Fort Ord, Eastwood developed an interest in Carmel area real estate.
 With income from his acting career, on December 24, 1967, he bought five parcels totaling 283 acre of land from Charles Sawyer along Highway 1 near Malpaso Creek, south of the Carmel Highlands.

-In May 1968, Eastwood and actor James Garner bought 340 acre of wooded land in Carmel Valley from the Howard Hattan estate for $640.000.
+In May 1968, Eastwood and actor James Garner bought 340 acre of wooded land in Carmel Valley from the Howard Hattan estate for $640,000.
 The property was across the Carmel Valley Road from the Rancho Cañada Country Club and golf course.
 Eastwood and Garner donated the undeveloped property to the Housing Authority of the County of Monterey in November 1983 with the stipulation that some of the land be used for senior housing.

 He named his production company Malpaso Productions.
 Eastwood later bought another parcel in the Highlands, together totaling 650 acre (6 parcels).
 In 1995, Monterey County bought the Malpaso land from him for $3.08 million and placed a permanent conservation easement on the property.
 Using the proceeds from the sale, Eastwood bought the 134 acre Odello Ranch at the mouth of the Carmel River during the same year.
 He paid to lower the levees along the southern side of the Carmel River to protect the Mission Ranch resort he owned, along with the neighboring Mission Fields residential neighborhood on the north side of the river, both of which were flooded in 1994.

-In 1997, Eastwood and his former wife Maggie Johnson (acting as the Eastwood Trust) donated 49 acre of the Odello Ranch property east of Highway 1 to the Big Sur Land Trust along with the associated water rights.
-On June 28, 2016, Eastwood finally donated the remaining Odello East land.
+In 1997, Eastwood and his former wife Maggie Johnson, acting as the Eastwood Trust, donated 49 acre of the Odello Ranch property east of Highway 1 to the Big Sur Land Trust along with the associated water rights.
+On June 28, 2016, Eastwood donated the remaining Odello East land.

 Eastwood purchased 550 acre, known as the Cañada Woods development, immediately east of the Odello Ranch.